arpitbbhayani/articles/blogs/bitcask.md

 Deleting a key is a special operation where the engine atomically appends a new entry in the active datafile with value equalling a tombstone value, denoting deletion, and deleting the entry from the in-memory KeyDir.
 The tombstone value is chosen as something very unique so that it does not interfere with the existing value space.

 Delete operation, just like the update operation, is very lightweight and requires a disk write and an in-memory update.
-In delete operation as well, the older entries corresponding to the deleted keys are left dangling and will be garbage collected explicitly buring merging and compaction.
+In delete operation as well, the older entries corresponding to the deleted keys are left dangling and will be garbage collected explicitly during merging and compaction.

 ### Reading a Key-Value